AstroCB/Push-Server/README.md

 It has two endpoints: `/newtoken` and `/newpush`, which are used to record newly-registered device tokens and send notifications to the devices associated with these tokens, respectively.

-For notifications to be sent, you'll have to have an APNS push key (named `apns_push_key.p8`) in the root of the repo and store the following either as environment variables or as exported variables in a file called `config.js` (in the `src` directory):
+For notifications to be sent, you'll have to clone this repo and add an APNS push key (named `apns_push_key.p8`) in the root directory.
+You'll then need to store the following either as environment variables or as exported variables in a file called `config.js` (also in the root directory of this repo):

 - `keyId`
 - `teamId`

 Both are 10-character identifiers that can be obtained from your [developer account](https://developer.apple.com/account/).

+## Running the server
+To start the server, run `npm start`.

 ## Registering tokens
 POST requests to `/newtoken` should be made from the [`application:didRegisterForRemoteNotificationsWithDeviceToken:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application?language=swift) delegate method and include the following fields in the body: